browserengineering/book/book/visual-effects.md

 a rectangle, which makes it easier for Skia to skip subsequent draw operations that don't intersect that rectangle,[^see-chap-1] or dynamically draw only the parts of drawings that intersect the rectangle.
-Likewise, the first optimization mentiond above also applies to `clipRRect` (but the second is trickier because you have to account for the space cut out in the corners).
+Likewise, the first optimization mentiond above also applies to `clipRRect`.
+(The second is trickier because you have to account for the space cut out in the corners.)

 [^skia-opts]: Skia has many internal optimizations, and by design does not expose whether they are used to the caller.